CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 ## Defining Adequate Growth

 Establishing thresholds for growth for each student that can be used to make adequacy judgments requires pre-established achievement targets and a time-frame to reach the target for each student against which growth can be assessed (i.e., growth-to-standard).
+Washington State has determined that a timeframe of three years from the establishment of the target is useful for purposes of describing students growth to standard.
 Adequacy in many contexts has been defined as
 *catching-up* and *keeping-up*:

-*  ***Catch-Up*** Those students currently not proficient are expected to reach proficient within 2 years following the establishment of the achievement target or by grade 10, whichever comes sooner.[<sup><script type="text/javascript"> document.write(noteNum++)</script></sup>](#footnotes)
+*  ***Catch-Up*** Those students currently not proficient are expected to reach proficient within 3 years following the establishment of the achievement target or by grade 10, whichever comes sooner.[<sup><script type="text/javascript"> document.write(noteNum++)</script></sup>](#footnotes)
-*  ***Keep-Up*** Those students currently at or above proficient are expected to remain at or above proficient in all of the 2 years following the establishment of the achievement target or by the final grade (8th in Math, 10th in Reading), whichever comes sooner.
+*  ***Keep-Up*** Those students currently at or above proficient are expected to remain at or above proficient in all of the 3 years following the establishment of the achievement target or by the final grade (8th in Math, 10th in Reading), whichever comes sooner.
-*  ***Move-Up*** Those students currently proficient are expected to reach advanced within 2 years following the establishment of the achievement target or by the final grade, whichever comes sooner.
+*  ***Move-Up*** Those students currently proficient are expected to reach advanced within 3 years following the establishment of the achievement target or by the final grade, whichever comes sooner.
-*  ***Stay-Up*** Those students currently advanced and are expected to remain advanced in all of the 2 years following the establishment of the achievement target or by the final grade, whichever comes sooner.
+*  ***Stay-Up*** Those students currently advanced and are expected to remain advanced in all of the 3 years following the establishment of the achievement target or by the final grade, whichever comes sooner.

 The previous definitions specify "3 years following the establishment of the achievement target" as the time frame.
 For example, an non-proficient 3<sup>rd</sup> grader would be expected to be proficient by 6<sup>th</sup> grade, assuming a 1 grade/year progression.
 The first check of the student's progress occurs in 4<sup>th</sup> grade, when the student's growth over the last year is compared against targets calculated to assess their progress along a multi-year time-line.
 The question asked following the 4<sup>th</sup> grade for the student is: Did the student become proficient and if not are they on track to become proficient within 3 years?

-It is important to note that each student's achievement targets and time-frame to reach these targets are fixed.
-However, depending upon the student's interim rates of growth, the growth percentiles required to reach his/her fixed achievement target are likely going to be adjusted.
-For example, a 3<sup>rd</sup> grade non-proficient student in reading (with an achievement target of proficient in reading by the 6<sup>th</sup> grade) might demonstrate sizable growth between 3<sup>rd</sup> and 4<sup>th</sup> grade and still remain non-proficient.
-However, the question of relevance for state departments of education, given that they did not reach proficiency in 4<sup>th</sup> grade, is whether they are on track to become proficient within 2 years.
-Following the 5<sup>th</sup> grade, a determination will be made as to whether they are on track to become proficient in 1 year if they are not already proficient.
-The destination and the time frame to reach it remain fixed.
+It is important to note that Washington State is not incorporating adequate growth in any accountability measures at this time; these targets and are provided as an additional descriptive measure to assist in school improvement.

 ## Calculation of Growth Percentile Targets <a id="calculation-of-growth-targets">